Rhythm Thief & the Emperor's Treasure: Plot

 After a crash landing, Phantom R makes his way across Paris to put a stop to Napoleon's plans.
 Napoleon threatens Marie with the life of her mother (who turns out to be Duchess Elisabeth) and forces her to play her violin.
 As she finishes the song, the Hanging Gardens of Babylon emerge from the ground and float over the city.
 Napoleon declares them his "greatest possession, most powerful of all weapons."
-The Gardens create a huge storm which begins to destroy the city.
+The Gardens create a huge storm that begins to destroy the city.

 Phantom R climbs the Eiffel Tower and boards the hanging gardens along with the Paris police force, who arrest Jean-François.
 He enters the heart of the Gardens and has a sword fight with Napoleon, in which he emerges victorious.
 This brings Napoleon to his knees, who then explains his plot.
 He admits his true name is Leonard Bonar and that he is merely standing in place while the true emperor's body is restored.
 Their plan was to destroy Paris and allow Napoleon to rebuild it under his rule.
 Bonar believes they have triumphed, and allows himself to fall to his death in the Gardens feeling his work is done.

 With Bonar gone, Phantom R attempts to shut down the Hanging Gardens to no avail.
-However, with encouragement from Marie and her violin, along with the willpower and the rhythm from the citizens of Paris, he destroys the Gardens' source of power, causing it to crumble and fall apart.
+However, with encouragement from Marie and her violin, along with the willpower and the rhythm of the citizens of Paris, he destroys the Gardens' source of power, causing it to crumble and fall apart.
 Phantom R and Marie barely escape, only surviving thanks to a last-minute save from Charlie.
-Paris is safe once again, and the Paris Constabulary chooses to have all events regarding Bonar and the Hanging Gardens be swept under the rug.
+Paris is safe again, and the Paris Constabulary chooses to have all events regarding Bonar and the Hanging Gardens swept under the rug.

 The next day, Raphael prepares to celebrate Fête de Paris, which had been pushed back a day due to the previous events.
 He goes to speak with Duchess Elisabeth to wrap up some loose ends about Marie, before reuniting with Marie herself.
-They share one final dance together during the celebration before parting ways, with Raphael continuing the search for his father, and Marie pursuing the path of a professional violinist.
+They share one final dance during the celebration before parting ways, with Raphael continuing the search for his father, and Marie pursuing the path of a professional violinist.

 A post-credits scene reveals the real Napoleon Bonaparte on the Eiffel Tower with Raphael's father, who mentions that Bonaparte's body is still yet to be fully restored.
 He asks permission to proceed with the next phase of their plan.
 Napoleon says nothing before leaving, and Raphael's father gives a silent warning to his son.